-Using a sleep bag ensures your baby’s temperature stays constant, avoids baby’s restlessness (constant waking at night) and swaddling too tightly.
+Using a baby sleep bag ensures your baby’s temperature stays constant, avoids baby’s restlessness (constant waking at night) and swaddling too tightly.

 A baby sleep sack is a safer alternative to loose sheets and blankets.
 The sleep bag also becomes a positive sleep association for babies that will signal sleep.